wiber/bang.js/README.md

 	The server side is organized by lib, model, routes, and settings each having their own directories.
 Each defined component is loaded modularly with the use of NodeJS module export concept.

+	This application framework's front end works on any web browser on any operating system, while the back end server works on any operating system including windows.
+	The entire goal of this project is to be open, universal, and reusable.

 ## Features
 * [Jade](http://jade-lang.com/) for a robust, elegant, feature rich template engine